 Costa Rica Independence Mark Two

 Having won their freedom from the Spanish, Central America now had to work out how it wanted to govern itself.
-Things got a bit confused and heated, as everyone had different ideas about how they should do this.
+Things got a bit confused and tempers flared as everyone had different ideas about how they should do this.
 The countries we know today had never existed at this point.
 Instead, the territories were ruled by massive viceroyalties which encompassed very different groups of people.
-There was a great debate about whether these states stay intact or break up into smaller units.
+There was a great debate about whether these states would stay intact or break up into smaller units.
 If they were to break up, it was unclear how they should do this as there were no existing borders to use.

 Differences across Countries

-These differences were mirrored across Central America, and the two camps developed in parallel with the existing debate between liberals and conservatives.
+Differences were mirrored across Central America, and the two camps developed in parallel with the existing debate between liberals and conservatives.
 The liberals supported unification, and the conservatives wanted independence.

 The president of the republic for much of its existence was a Honduran named Francisco Morazan.
 He strongly supported unification and campaigned all over Central America in its favor.
 He faced strong opposition all over Central America however, and things came to a head in 1838 when Nicaragua declared independence.
 Costa Rica and Honduras followed their example, and the Republic fell apart.
 Costa Rica finally became a fully independent nation and remained so ever since.

 Within this, Costa had its own battle between the radicals and the conservatists.
 Cartago along with Heredia favored imperial interests and wanted to join Mexico.
 San Jose being the radical rebel, demanded full independence and eventually won the argument, becoming Costa Rica’s new capital to boot.

 In following decades, there were several attempts to reunite the Central America countries.
 These have always ended in failure, and during one of them, Morazan was killed as he tried to reconquer the country.
 Costa Rica’s the most independently minded of the Central American nations.
 Also, fiercely proud of its independent status and the sacrifices made to achieve it.